tracecloud-usa/gcp-tf-app-infra/README.md

 ## Helpers
 1. generate yaml files for ansible playbooks by running tf plan in helpers directory
 2. bash script for renaming test docs to random strings is located at `helpers/scripts/doc_naming.sh`
+    - this script is used to generate random strings for the test docs so that their names are unique and do not conflict with each other